LiquidSilicion/microwatt-aes-accelerator/README.md

 Phase 3 (Oct 28 - Nov 3): Final documentation, creation of demonstration video, and project submission.
 (FINAL SUBMISSION)

-Judge Criteria Alignment
-Project Documentation: This README is the start.
-Final documentation will include detailed build instructions, a block architecture diagram, and full results.

-Prompt Documentation: LLM prompts used for generating boilerplate code (e.g., test vectors, documentation templates) will be documented in a dedicated section.

-Code Quality: The HDL code will be modular, well-commented, and follow best practices.
-Changes to the core Microwatt code will be minimal and focused.

-Verification Coverage: Verification is a core part of the plan, using both unit testbenches for the AES module and full system-level checks against a software golden model.

-Design Technical Merit: Adding application-specific custom instructions is a fundamental advantage of open-source silicon.
-This project provides a clear, measurable improvement for a critical workload.

 # Clone the repository
 ```bash
 git clone https://github.com/your-username/microwatt-aes-accelerator.git